foulblaze/foulblaze/README.md

 <p align="center">
   C+H is fine! and feel free to int and sit with me as long as ur not a weeiirrdo! dni weirdos.. <sub>(proship, zionist, racist, lolisho, homophobic, pedo, etc..)</sub>
 <p align="center">
-  <sub>and please don't try to flirt or push a ship onto me, idm sitting as any duo even if they are shipped, but I have a boyfriend LOL</sub>
+  <sub>and please don't try to srsly flirt or push a ship onto me, idm sitting as any shipped duo tho!</sub>
 </p>
 <p align="center">
   I love making more oomfs.. friend req are off due to spam, but just ask and I can add you!